morr0ne/mati-qol/README.md

 - Appleskin - Adds saturation to you bar and probably something else
 - Charm of Undying - Adds a slot for the totem
 - Better advancemnts- Make advancments nicer
+- Jade - look at that
+- Emi - Shows you all the stuff
+- Midnight control - Adds controller/touch support
+- Better ping display - makes ping not garbage